webrcade/webrcade-docs/docs/feeds/resources/dropbox.md

 # Dropbox

-[Dropbox](https://dropbox.com/) can be used to host images, game-related files (ROMs, etc.), and webЯcade feeds.
+[Dropbox](https://dropbox.com/) can be used to host images, game-related files (ROMs, etc.), and webЯcade feed documents.

 !!! note
     Although it is possible to host images in Dropbox, it is *not recommended*.
 The time to retrieve images